August 1, 2018

 Knowing which days, times, and types of patients are most likely to no show is very useful information.
 Patients who, for example, don’t complete their forms on your patient portal are less likely to show up than the person who spent 15 minutes doing so from home.
-No shows annoy everyone from idle physicians to staff who took time to prep the visit paperwork to patients.
+No shows annoy everyone from idle physicians to staff who took the time to prep the visit paperwork to patients.

 Action Step: As the saying goes, “You can’t manage what you don’t measure.”
 Look at patterns and get a handle on the no show patterns that exist in your office.
-Record all no shows for post op appointments in the patient’s record.
+Record all no shows for post-op appointments in the patient’s record.
 DO NOT DELETE no shows.
 In case of a poor outcome, it will be to your benefit to demonstrate patient negligence.
 We advise clients to followup and leave a message.

 4. Physician harmony.